-Long before “green” became a household word the plumbers that now work for Village Plumbing were installing minimal -consumption shower heads, low flush toilets and high-efficiency heating systems.
+Long before “green” became a household word the plumbers that now work for Village Plumbing were installing minimal -consumption shower heads, hospital low flush toilets and high-efficiency heating systems.
 Why?
 Because products that conserve natural resources and save homeowner’s money on their fuel bills make good sense.
 As plumbers with over twenty years experience we are dedicated to designing and installing state-of- the art plumbing, heating, cooling and solar systems that help to make a home both efficient and comfortable to live in.

 Green Plumbing Options:

 Solar Hot Water—The Intelligent Choice for A Green Solution

 Discover the many benefits of today’s solar hot water systems and beat high energy costs.
 Our solar packages provide abundant hot water and can reduce your gas/oil bill by as much as one-third.
 Additionally, federal and state tax credits totaling as much as $3,000 will significantly reduce the cost of this system.
 Save Energy – Save the Planet with Solar!